Major Groups > Gilled Mushrooms > Pale-Spored > Lactarius > Lactarius gerardii

 by Michael Kuo

-Brown species of Lactarius are often frustratingly difficult to identify, but Lactarius gerardii is fairly easily distinguished by its distant white gills, which run down the stem; its white, unchanging milk; its white spore print; its "failure" to stain or bruise; and its mild or merely slightly acrid taste.
-It has a rugged, yellowish brown cap that is often described as "velvety," but in my experience the texture of the mature cap and stem might be better described as "waxy."
+Brown species of Lactarius are often frustratingly difficult to identify, but Lactarius gerardii--as traditionally defined--is fairly easily distinguished by its distant white gills, which run down the stem; its white, unchanging milk; its white spore print; its failure to stain or bruise; and its mild or merely slightly acrid taste.
+It has a rugged, yellowish brown to grayish brown cap that is often described as "velvety," but in my experience the texture of the fresh, mature cap might be better described as "waxy."
+What I mean is, when you rub your thumb or fingertip over the cap surface it does not feel at all velvety or suedelike, but glossy and softly slick--very different from the finely velvety feel of, for example, Lactarius lignyotus.

 Description:

-Ecology: Mycorrhizal with hardwoods (especially oaks); also reported under conifers; growing alone or gregariously; summer and fall; widely distributed east of the Great Plains, extending at least as far south as Costa Rica.
+Ecology: Mycorrhizal with hardwoods (especially oaks); also sometimes reported under conifers; growing alone, scattered, or gregariously; summer and fall; widely distributed east of the Great Plains, and extending at least as far south as Costa Rica.

-Cap: 3-10.5 cm; convex with a small point in the middle, becoming flat or with an uplifted margin, with the central point often disappearing; dry; velvety or finely velvety (waxy to the touch at maturity); often with a rugged and wrinkled surface; yellow-brown; the margin sometimes becoming scalloped, like ravioli.
+Cap: 3-10.5 cm; convex with a small point in the middle, becoming flat with an uplifted margin, with the central point often disappearing; dry; usually described as finely velvety (but see comments above); often with a rugged and wrinkled surface; yellow-brown to grayish brown; the margin sometimes becoming scalloped.

 Gills: Running down the stem; quite distant; stark white.